 Developing awareness of these experiences opens up the possibilities of the positive energetic connection in your relationships.

-Why is this important in our parent support?
+Why is this important in to parents?

 These are the more obvious reasons: